-- Type: Shopping, Sightseeing
+- Shopping, Sightseeing Type

-- Time to Spend: 1 to 2 hours
+- 1 to 2 hours Time to Spend

 You'll find the galleria off the Duomo metro stop, connecting the Piazza della Scala to the Piazza Duomo.
 Before you leave, remember to "step on the bull."
 Supposedly, turning your heel on a painting of a bull on the galleria's floor will bring you luck.
 The galleria is free to visit and open 24/7, however, individual stores have their own hours.